-At the outset, it is important to emphasize that the standard for establishing authenticity of digital evidence is the same mild standard as for traditional forms of evidence.
-The factors set forth below are not required to be met in toto before digital evidence is found authentic.
-They are just relevant factors, and usually, satisfying one or two of any of the listed factors will be enough to convince the court that a juror could find the digital evidence to be authentic.
-But the factors will need to be applied case-by-case.
+At the outset it is important to emphasize that the standard for establishing authenticity of digital evidence is the same mild standard as for traditional forms of evidence.
+None of the checklists set forth below are going to be required to be met in toto before digital evidence is found authentic.
+They are just relevant factors, and usually satisfying one or two of any of the listed factors will be enough to convince the court that a juror could find the digital evidence to be authentic.
+But the factors will need to be applied caseby-case.